 The resident's progress in knowledge, clinical, and operative skills and ethical management of patients is evaluated on a continuous basis by the faculty involved in the training.
 Formal evaluation of the resident's progress is undertaken every three months at general meeting of the Paediatric Surgery faculty.
 The resident is debriefed following each session by the coordinator of the programme.

 Competence in Paediatric Surgery is judged every year via written, oral, and clinical examinations.
 An external examiner may be invited to participate in the final assessment.

-The Paediatric Surgery faculty includes two Associate Professors, one senior instructor and two part-time Lecturers, all of whom are directly involved in the training of the residents.
+The Paediatric Surgery faculty includes two Associate Professors, one Assistant Professor and two part-time Lecturers, all of whom are directly involved in the training of the residents.
 The programme is directed by Dr Zafar Nazir.

 Dr Muhammad Arif Mateen Khan